How to put on a dog harness: Step-by-step directions [with video]

 Finally, you should adjust the straps to ensure that the harness is secure, but not too tight.
 You should use the buckles to tighten the straps until they get to a point at which you can fit two fingers between your dog and the harness.

-Before you head out, you should double-check a few things in an effort to make sure that the harness is placed and adjusted properly.
+Before you head out, you should double-check a few things to make sure that the harness is placed and adjusted properly.
 "First, check all the appropriate straps and buckles to make sure they're fastened correctly," says Wright.
 "Next, try to move the harness side to side and make sure it doesn't slide over too far to one side or another."
 Lastly, you should make sure that it's not constricting your dog's movement or rubbing against his skin.

-The final product should look something along the lines of this photo, in which the dog is comfortable, relaxed and ready to go!
+The final product should look something along the lines of this photo, in which the dog is comfortable, relaxed and ready to go.

 One final piece of advice is to use a little self-assurance throughout the process.
 "Put it on gently, calmly and confidently," says Evans.
 "If you trust the harness and yourself, your dog usually will too."